 Blindboy, and reducing self-harm in the autism community

 In 2017, SHAC provided a mix of practical workshops and presentations for teachers, school staff, community workers, parents and students.
-Speakers included Blindboy Boatclub of the Rubberbandits and Blindboy Podcast; Dr Niall Muldoon of the Ombudsman for Children; and Adam Harris of AsIAm, and more.
+Speakers included Blindboy Boatclub of the Rubberbandits and Blindboy Podcast; Dr Niall Muldoon of the Ombudsman for Children; Adam Harris of AsIAm; and more.

 If you would like support for self-harm or if you are concerned about someone you know, help is available through the helplines and support services below.
-The Health Service Executive (HSE) also shares information on self-harm which you might find helpful.
+If you need urgent help, please find a list of crisis supports here.

 Support and Information Line

-Freephone the Your Mental Health Infoline to find supports and services near you: this is available at any time on 1800 111 888.
+Freephone the Your Mental Health Infoline from the Health Service Executive (HSE) to find supports and services near you: this is available at any time on 1800 111 888.

 You can also use the free, 24/7 Text 50808 text service, which offers chats and support to people going through emotional or mental health crises: text "HELLO" to the number 50800 at any time to get in touch.